 The combination of the mainboard, display, stepper motors, and fans uses about 40-50 watts, which is less than a third of the overall average power consumption.
 The rest of the consumption comes from the heating elements.

 How to Get Better Efficiency

 There are some things you can do to get better efficiency out of your printer, though the impact may not be that significant, so you will need to decide if doing them makes sense to you or not.

 The lower the room temperature is, the harder the heating elements will need to work to keep everything at the desired temperature.
 Running a 3d printer in an enclosure will help keep the temperature more consistent and won’t require the heating elements to be used as often, this is especially true in areas with a lot of breezes or buy a vent.
 It accomplishes this by blocking out the outside environmental factors that could impact the temperature of the heating block and build plate.

-There are some printers that are sold with an enclosure but if yours didn’t come with one, which many of the popular ones don’t (including popular ones like the Ender 3 and CR-10) you can buy a pre-build enclosure (like this one for the Ender 3) or make one yourself.
+There are some printers that are sold with an enclosure but if yours didn’t come with one, which many of the popular ones don’t (including popular ones like the Ender 3 and CR-10 that you can get from Amazon) you can buy a pre-build enclosure (like this one for the Ender 3 from Amazon) or make one yourself.

 Print With Lower Temperatures Where Possible

 The higher the temperatures are, the more the heating elements need to work to reach and maintain them.
 If you can print at a lower temperature, the heating elements won’t need to be on as much and reduce the overall power consumption.
 In many cases, you can get away with lowering the temperature of the hotend by 5 degrees and the build plate by 10 degrees without any negative effects on the print.

 That said, lowering the temperature is not always an option, and you must print at a temperature within the specs of the filament.
 I would recommend printing a temperature tower to get the best printing temperature for the filament being used.